anxomm/anxomm/README.md

 ### Trajectory
 - [2023-today] Data Scientist at [Inditex](https://www.inditex.com/itxcomweb/es/home)
+- [2023-2024] THEOK.APP co-founder
-- [2022-2023] MSc Artificial Intelligence student at University of A Coruña
+- [2022-2024] MSc Artificial Intelligence student at University of A Coruña
 - [2022] IA Sofware Developer at [Cinfo](https://www.cinfo.es/es/)
 - [2018-2022] BSc Computer Science student at University of A Coruña